How Long Should a Sermon Be? Surprising Answers

 “Because,” the gentleman said, “I didn’t need one then.”

 All joking aside, we hope we’ve helped you in the process of answering the question: How long should a sermon be?
 Ultimately, you will have to prayerfully consider what God is calling you to do, what you’re hearing from church members you trust, and do what’s right for your unique church.
+Whether you’re a seasoned preacher or a bit rusty, we hope this was helpful.

 How long are the sermons at your church?
 Leave a comment below and let us know!